 We will not accept events held in people's houses, even if they are open to anyone who wants to attend.
 Groups hosting only household events will not be listed.
 If you are a LAN administrator who is keen to get your games group listed, host your events in a suitable venue, like a public building (e.g. library, school or community hall, or gymnasium).
 The hire of a business premises is acceptable.

 Invitational events (events requiring an invite), or events that require any kind of membership to participate, are not considered to be public events, and cannot be listed.
-Groups that host these kinds of events, and also other kinds of events that are allowed to be listed, can still be listed.

 Events that require participants to win a tournament at another event, before they are eligible to attend them, are not considered to be public events.
 However, qualifier events are allowed.